 emphasis on physical activity, through rational development of good quality, well-designed and well-utilised facilities.

-Through CSRFF, the Western Australian Government will invest $12 million in the 2020–2021 financial year towards the development of quality physical environments in which people can enjoy sport and recreation.
-The maximum grant offered for standard
+Through CSRFF, the State Government will invest $20 million in the 2024–2025 financial year towards the development of quality physical environments in which people can enjoy sport and recreation.
+There are 2 Small grant rounds advertised annually

-grant applications is one third of the total estimated project cost (excluding GST) up to a maximum grant of $2 million.
+a cost exceeding $500,000.
+The maximum grant offered for Forward Planning grants is one third of the total estimated project cost (excluding GST) up to a maximum grant of $2.5 million.

 The Department of Local Government, Sport and Cultural Industries (DLGSC) will assess the total eligible cost of your project (excluding GST) from the information provided.